gokulkrishh/how-it-works/src/pages/posts/event-loop/index.md

 ### Event loop:

-Event loop's job is quite simple, constantly check if the call stack is empty or not.
+The event loop's job is quite simple, constantly check if the call stack is empty or not.
 If empty then pull the callback from the callback queue and put it on top the stack for execution.

 ### Callback queue:

-Callback queue is simple queue based data structure (**FIFO**).
-This is where all asynchronous code are getting pushed to.
+Callback queue is a simple queue-based data structure (**FIFO**).
+This is where all asynchronous code is getting pushed to.
 From here event loop will take over and push the queue to call stack.

 Callback queue is the reason that I/O events are non-blocking.

 ### Web API's:

-Web API's also known as **Browser Object Model** (BOM) are the api's that allows javascript **to talk** to **web browsers**.
+Web API's also known as **Browser Object Model** (BOM) is the API's that allows javascript **to talk** to **web browsers**.

 **Some web API's**: